Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 - PHYS 108 is an enriched lecture+tutorial course emphasizing electricity and magnetism.
 PHYS 106, or high marks in PHYS 131 or PHYS 117 are prerequisites.
 It is offered in January.

-- PHYS 109 is an enriched stand-alone laboratory course to complement PHYS 108.
-It is offered in January.
+- PHYS 109 [*2020W: Enriched follow-up lab PHYS 109 is not being offered at this time].
+PHYS 109 is an enriched stand-alone laboratory course to complement PHYS 108.

 - PHYS 117 is a lecture+tutorial course for students in the physical sciences emphasizing classical mechanics.
 It is offered in September.